Cookadle/cart253/Mod-Jam/Art_Jam_Response.md

 };
 ```

 So depending on which side is clicked, you are doing different actions with the mouse.
-If Lana were to keep working on this one in the future, I could see even more controls added, and attributing to specific controls would make increase the complexity of the kitty.
+If Lana were to keep working on this one in the future, I could see even more controls added, and attributing them to specific controls would increase the complexity of the kitty.
 But beyond that Lana work has clearly had a lot of work and thoughts put into it, I have many questions to ask her as I am fascinated by her train of thoughts

 ___